crunchypack/Java-GU/README.md

 The entire program was written in java.
 We used mySQL database.

 ### Running the app
-There is no server running the database så the entire app runs locally, an .sql file is included to get you started.The _settings.txt_ is used for the connector to the database change it based on your credentials.
-It's recomended to not use root for your database.
+There is no server running the database so the entire app runs locally, an .sql file is included to get you started.The _settings.txt_ is used for the connector to the database change it based on your credentials.
+It's recommended to not use root for your database.